kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 ### What defines a Datapoint

-Conceptually a datapoint is a set of inputs that you would want to test on your models.
+Conceptually, a datapoint is a set of inputs that you would want to test on your models.
 Consider a single row within the [:kolena-widget-16: Classification (CIFAR-10) ↗](https://github.com/kolenaIO/kolena/tree/trunk/examples/dataset/classification) dataset with the following columns: